brafdlog/caspion/README.md

 ### Google Sheets integration setup - when building from source code (optional)

-Google Sheet can be setup as an exporter, Once done, the transactions results will appear in a dedicated sheet.
+If you set Google Sheets as an exporter the transactions results will appear in a dedicated sheet.
+In the release version of Caspion, this integration will work out of the box.
-The release version of Caspion uses Release values for that integration.
-If you wish though to build/debug this, you will need to setup your own test OAuth 2.0 Client on GCP (Google Cloud Platform).
+If you wish though to build/debug this from source, you will need to setup your own test OAuth 2.0 Client on GCP (Google Cloud Platform).
 Follow these steps:

 - Create a new project in [GCP](https://console.cloud.google.com/apis/credentials)
 - Enable [Google Sheets API](https://console.cloud.google.com/apis/api/sheets.googleapis.com)